python/cpython/Doc/howto/logging-cookbook.rst

     rh.rotator = rotator
     rh.namer = namer

-These are not “true” .gz files, as they are bare compressed data, with no “container” such as you’d find in an actual gzip file.
+These are not "true" .gz files, as they are bare compressed data, with no "container" such as you’d find in an actual gzip file.
 This snippet is just for illustration purposes.